Unbraiding the Bounce: Superluminality around the Corner: Introduction and discussion

 In 2016, Ijjas and Steinhardt (IS) proposed in \cite{Ijjas:2016tpn} an interesting ``inverse'' method.
-The latter allows one to find particular realizations of the cosmological bounce scenario in a specific subclass of \emph{kinetically braided} theories.
-Specifically, they found a \emph{kinetically braided} model for a given cosmological evolution $H\left(t\right)$, where $H$ is the Hubble parameter. \emph{Kinetically braided} theories have two free functions $K\left(\phi,\partial\phi\right)$ and $G\left(\phi,\partial\phi\right)$.
-Thus, there is enough freedom to chose not only $H\left(t\right)$, but also a time-dependence for one of the two coefficients in the quadratic action for curvature perturbations.
-The advantage of the method is that it allows to construct a theory for a given evolution while keeping a better control over perturbations.
+The method allows one to find particular realizations of the cosmological bounce scenario in a specific subclass of \emph{kinetically braided} theories.
+Specifically, they found a \emph{kinetically braided} model for a given cosmological evolution $H\left(t\right)$, where $H$ is the Hubble parameter. \emph{Kinetically braided} theories have two free functions, $K\left(\phi,\partial\phi\right)$ and $G\left(\phi,\partial\phi\right)$.
+Thus, there is enough freedom to choose not only $H\left(t\right)$, but also a time-dependence for one of the two coefficients in the quadratic action for curvature perturbations.
+The advantage of this method is that it allows to construct a theory for a given evolution while keeping a direct control over perturbations.
 This procedure enables one to find $\phi\left(t\right)$ and to specify different free functions in the Lagrangian as functions of time.
-Hence this methods yields an \emph{implicit} construction of the Lagrangian of the model realizing the bounce.
-Using the inverse method, IS found a particular theory, with accommodates the bounce free of ghosts and gradient instabilities.
+Hence, this method yields an \emph{implicit} construction of the Lagrangian of the model realizing the bounce.
+Using the inverse method, IS found a particular theory, which accommodates the bounce free of ghosts and gradient instabilities.
 For convenience we denote this realization as \emph{IS-bounce}.
 The \emph{IS-bounce} was not only claimed to be free from ghost and gradient instabilities, but also be exempt from superluminal propagation of perturbations.
-Also the reconstructed solution included healthy stages before and after NEC violation.
-Hence the system could enter the NEC violating bouncing stage and leave it without encountering any problem for stability or UV-completion.
-The findings were illustrated by explicit numerical calculations and plots corresponding to two sets of five independent free parameters. \\
+The reconstructed solution also included healthy stages before and after NEC violation.
+In this way, the system could enter the NEC violating bouncing stage and leave it without encountering any problem for stability or UV-completion.
+These findings are illustrated by explicit numerical calculations and plots corresponding to two sets of five independent free parameters. \\